13 Things To Do In North Goa With Family: Your Guide To A Refreshing Exploration

 Photo: Fredericknoronha / Wikimedia Commons

 Mapusa Market, located in the town of Mapusa in North Goa, is one of the most vibrant and bustling markets in the region.
 It offers products like fresh produce, spices, textiles, jewellery, handicrafts, and local Goan specialties.
 The market is a hub of activity, where people can experience the vibrant pulse of Goan life.
 Wandering through Mapusa Market, visitors can enjoy the colourful stalls and sample traditional Goan snacks like pav bhaji and chana chaat.
-It’s an excellent place to pick up souvenirs, from handmade artefacts to unique clothing items.
 If you wonder what to do in North Goa with family, consider visiting this market.

 5. Feel Serenity In Shri Shantadurga Temple